-&lt;sup>124 Martinsson, Lena and Mathias Ericson.
+124 Martinsson, Lena and Mathias Ericson.
 (2022) "Fight pandemics with protective masks or gender?"
 Emerging collective identities and anti-gender movements on Twitter during the COVID-19 crisis in Sweden.
 Feminist Media Studies, pp.1-17.

-having the same impact as 'gender critical' groups in the UK or Spain because feminism is a less politically charged idea in Sweden than other European countries.
+is a less politically charged idea in Sweden than other European countries.
 Barring one, all political parties include feminism in their policies.
 However, this appears to be shifting and concerningly, the HOPE not Hate Charitable Trust found the Swedish general public expressed more anti-feminist sentiment than Poland (30%), the UK (28%), France (26%), Hungary (22%), Germany (19%) and the Netherlands (15%).
 126